jpeter28/motorway_sticker/README.md

 # Possible improvements

-- The API should be able to accept a language parameter and it can send back result in that language, easier to scale multiple languages
+- The API should be able to accept a language parameter and it can send back result in that language, easier to scale for multiple languages
 - The API should be able to accept a list of vehicle types parameter so it will only return with the results for that vehicles
 - The Application only handles one vehicle, but it is possible that one user has more
-- The Map is not finished, it will look differently on different devices, should look the same on all devices
+- The Map is not finished, it will look differently on different devices